-Networking for Freelancers: Building Client Relationships
+Networking Strategies for Freelancers: How to Build Client Relationships

-The 'Self Determination Theory' by Ryan and Deci suggests that, with work, individuals have three psychological needs: autonomy, competence and relatability.
+The 'Self Determination Theory' by Ryan and Deci suggests that, with work, individuals have three psychological needs: autonomy, competence, and relatability.
 While two out of three needs are often met, freelancers struggle with relatability as they work independently.
 This feeling or sense of relatability can be fulfilled by networking for freelancers and building quality relationships with like-minded individuals by facilitating the exchange of ideas, collaborating with people, and receiving leads.

 However, networking for freelancers goes beyond engaging in conversations, exchanging business cards, and sharing your story.
 It isn't mere collecting of contacts.
 Instead, networking involves planting seeds of potential collaboration that go beyond transactions – relationships that are founded on trust, understanding, and mutual benefit.

 Let's delve deep into networking for freelancers and understand the importance of building quality client relationships through effective networking strategies.